 There will be some concern that Microsoft is not able to control any cyber risk it faced through those 3rd party licenses, and they need to work on those security loopholes.

 Being one of the technology giant, Microsoft has the resources and the necessary talent to come up with its own products and services from scratch.
 In a highly competitive and dynamic industry, Microsoft can partner with other industry leading research organisations/institutes to research and develop new products and services exclusively.
-They can also consider partner with other technology giants.
+They can also consider partnering with other technology giants.

-Rather than always research and develop their products and services, Microsoft can also consider going into collaboration with other leading industry players, to share knowledge and expertise and for synergies purposes.
+Rather than spending resources on research and development, Microsoft can also consider going into collaboration with other leading industry players, to share knowledge and expertise and for synergies purposes.

 Point number 2 – good for the company

 In the 90s and into the new millennium, Microsoft was once a dominating technology company that rule the desktop and laptop industry, with its Microsoft Office software.
-Later into the millennium, other technology giants like Apple, Hewlett-Packard, and China as the new market, slowly emerge into the technology industry.
+Later into the millennium, other technology giants like Apple, Hewlett-Packard, and China as the new market, started to capture market share..

-As a result, Microsoft can no longer rely on its single product and begin to diversify into other areas.
-However, it stayed close to its root and work on what it is best known, software and technology.
+As a result, Microsoft could no longer rely on its single product and began to diversify into other areas.
+However, it stayed close to its roots and work on what it is best known, software and technology.
 Unlike Nokia, who fell behind the handphone industry and was eventually replaced by other players, one of which is Apple.
 Ironically, Microsoft went on to acquire Nokia, and subsequently sold the business in 2015.

 In order to maintain its status as tech giant, Microsoft went into cloud computing, AI and server products.
 It even went into gaming with its Xbox to capture this upcoming market.